Simultaneous measurement of muon neutrino $\nu_\mu$ charged-current single $\pi^+$ production in CH, C, H$_2$O, Fe, and Pb targets in MINERvA: Differential cross sections and ratios

 None of the six generator models investigated capture the evolution of absolute cross section.
 The generators NEUT\cite{Hayato:2009zz} and GIBUU\cite{Gallmeister:2016dnq} do correctly predict the cross section ratios between Fe and Pb and scintillator, as shown in Figs.~\ref{fig:PtmuXsecRatios} and \ref{fig:TpiXsecRatios}, while the GENIE predictions do not agree.
 The GENIE models use pion- and nucleon-nucleus scattering data to implement single-step absorption and other scattering processes (INTRANUKE-hA)~\cite{Andreopoulos:2009rq}, whereas NEUT, NuWRO and GIBUU employ different microscopic transport algorithms to simulate pion and nucleon intranuclear scattering.}

 As previously noted, the scintillator cross section showed a large discrepancy with the MINERvA-tuned GENIE model, which is corrected with a weight as a function of $Q^2$.
 In Fig.~\ref{fig:absolutePtmuXsec}, the differential cross section as a function of the related observable $p_{\mu,T}$ $\left(Q^2\approx{p_{\mu,T}}^2\left[ 1+{\cal O}(\frac{\Ehad}{E_\mu})\right] \right)$ shows poor agreement both with untuned GENIE models (GENIEv2.12.6) and with tuned models without this weighting function (GENIEv2 MnvTune v4.2.1).
-The data is in better agreement with the weighted model (GENIEv2 MnvTune 4.3.1) in all targets, even though the weight is derived using only the scintillator measurement.
+The \firstRefereeAdd{shape of the} data is in better agreement with the weighted model (GENIEv2 MnvTune v4.3.1) in all targets, even though the weight is derived using only the scintillator measurement. \firstRefereeAdd{The absolute normalization of the cross section is not well described by MnvTune v4.3.1 in Iron or Lead.}

 Similarly, the ratios of $d\sigma/dp_{\mu,T}$ between the targets and scintillator are consistent with being independent of $p_{\mu,T}$.
-A notable feature of both the GENIE v3 and GiBUU models is that they \firstReviewStrike{do appear to} predict the large suppression in the lead target relative to other targets.
+A \firstRefereeStrike{notable} feature of both the GENIE v3 and GiBUU models is that they \firstReviewStrike{do appear to} predict the large suppression \firstRefereeStrike{in the} lead \firstRefereeStrike{target} relative to other targets.
 However, as seen in Fig.~\ref{fig:TpiXsecRatios}, these models also predict a larger ratio at low $T_\pi$ in the heavy targets, a feature which is not seen in the data.

-In summary, these data on single pion production on a wide variety of nuclei provide\firstReviewStrike{s} a new way to test nuclear models through their dependence on the size of the target nucleus.
-We observe a large modification to the predicted $Q^2$ distribution of single $\pi^+$ events in scintillator, but it appears that it can be consistently applied to all nuclei.
-These results can give guidance in how the relative wealth of data on scintillator targets can be applied to reference models for oxygen and argon for future neutrino experiments.
+In summary, these data on single pion production on a wide variety of nuclei provide\firstReviewStrike{s} a new way to test nuclear models through their \firstRefereeAdd{nuclear }dependence\firstRefereeStrike{ on the size of the target nucleus}.
+We observe a large modification to the predicted $Q^2$ distribution of single $\pi^+$ events \firstRefereeStrike{in scintillator, but it appears }that it can be consistently \firstRefereeStrike{applied to}\firstRefereeAdd{seen in} all nuclei.
+These results \firstRefereeStrike{can} give guidance in how the \firstRefereeStrike{relative} wealth of data on scintillator targets can be applied to \firstRefereeStrike{reference} models for oxygen and argon for future neutrino experiments.